Medicare’s Part D Low Income Subsidy (also called LIS/Extra Help) helps cover the Part D prescription drug plan costs.

 - Eligibility for several Special Enrollment Periods (SEP) as participants can change plans once during each of the first three quarters and again during the Annual Enrollment Period (Oct.
 15 - Dec.
 7)

 - Potential auto-enrollment in Medicare Savings Programs (such as QMB, SLMB, and QI)

 To be eligible for LIS you must satisfy three requirements or one special condition*:

 - Have Medicare Part A and/or Part B

 - Live within the U.S. (50 states or Washington D.C.)

 - Receive some form of Medicaid (community or institutional), Supplemental Security Income (SSI), or be enrolled in a Medicare Savings Program (such as QMB, SLMB, and QI)*

 Partial Help covers those with slightly higher incomes/resources.
 The premium is either waived or an incomed-based sliding scale is used to determine benefits.
-The prescription drug plan has a $92 deductible, a 15% coinsurance (for covered drugs) and copays of $3.70-$9.20 brand-name medications after reaching the $6,550 total out of pocket spending limit annually.
+The prescription drug plan has a $104 deductible, a 15% coinsurance (for covered drugs) and copays of $4.15 for generic medications and $10.35 for brand-name medications.

 LIS works with other Medicare and Social Security assistance programs, so those enrolled do not need to apply for LIS as they automatically will receive it and not encounter a late enrollment penalty.
 CMS sends a letter to participants confirming their enrollment.
-However, it is to note that not everyone who qualifies for LIS will qualify for MSP, if you experience this issue contact your local benefits enrollment center to assist you.
+However, not everyone who qualifies for LIS will qualify for MSP.
+If you experience this issue contact your local benefits enrollment center to assist you.